 So huge is the impact of ransomware that Mandiant, experienced leaders in resolving issues caused by attacks, can no longer cope with demand for their services.
-In a recent interview for nbcnews, their chief technology officer revealed they were being swamped with cries for help and could barely keep up.
+In a recent interview for NBC News, their CTO revealed they were being swamped with cries for help and could barely keep up.

-Security has always been an issue, but for many enterprises it has not always been a priority but with the past decade showing an increase in malware attacks of nearly 6500% things have got to change.
+Security has always been an issue but, for many enterprises, it has not always been a priority.
+However, with the past decade showing an increase in malware attacks of nearly 6500% things have got to change.

 Security in the Internet of Things

 The IoT is forecasted to begin a stellar expansion in the coming few years, so cannot possibly continue to exist without reliable end-to-end security measures being put in place.
 The diversity of the IoT market requires a flexible security framework and light touch regulation that guarantees the security of the market while encouraging growth and successful development of the IoT.
 The mobile industry has extensive expertise in providing secure, reliable solutions, and is best placed to shape and carry out an appropriate security framework that meets these requirements.

 Why then, has it proven such an impossible task to secure the IoT when it would seem fairly fundamental to its functioning?
 Until recently, legislation about device security has been patchy geographically, with laws introduced in the UK and in specific US states (e.g. California) but legislation will continue to be enforced and compliance will become more of an issue for enterprises.